IMMIGRANT RIGHTS FELLOWSHIP

 About Butler Koshland Fellowships

-Butler Koshland Fellowships (BKF) is a unique program designed to pass on public service leadership skills and legacy.
+The mission of Butler Koshland Fellowships is to identify and mentor the next generation of public service leaders.
 Our model is simple and personal—we ask extraordinary leaders to mentor an emerging leader.
 Each mentor and fellow pair work closely together on a project for one year, during which time we fund the fellow’s salary.
-The fellow is also integrated into and supported by a community of Butler Koshland fellows and mentors—past, current, and future—doing important work for the common good.
-To learn more about BKF, please visit our website: www.bkfellowships.org
+By directly investing in the individuals who have the greatest potential to influence others, we are accelerating the pace of positive social change.

 Representative projects and learning opportunities may include: